 - The MOWR Program puts you on the fast track to university success by allowing you to earn dual credit as you complete your high school course requirements and begin your college career at the same time.

 - The MOWR Program is available to Georgia students at public high schools and private high schools, as well as, homeschooled students.

 - You can enroll jointly in high school and university courses or you can concentrate on university classes alone.
 Regardless, you’ll earn college credit for all of your Georgia Southwestern courses.
 Plus, you’ll get a feel of university life and learn how to make the most of your college experience.

 There is no cost to the student to participate in MOWR.
 The MOWR Program is funded by the Georgia General Assembly and administered by the Georgia Student Finance Commission.
 It is designed to provide participating high school students with financial assistance toward the cost of postsecondary coursework.
 Only approved courses will be covered by MOWR.
 Georgia Southwestern will loan textbooks to students.
 The student will only be charged for the textbook if they fail to return the book at the end of the semester.

 What are the MOWR Program requirements?

-To qualify for the Move On When Ready, you must:
+To qualify for the MOWR Program, you must:

-- Earn a minimum 3.5 high school GPA in academic courses only
+- Earn a minimum 3.0 GPA (academic courses only)

 - Gain approval from your high school guidance counselor and parent(s)